timruffles/typed-middleware/readme.md

 # typedmiddleware

-Middleware is convenient, but the cost is type safety (using `context.Context` to store and retrieve values), and opacity (it's hard to know which middleware ended the chain by responding, and it's often hard to step through with a debugger).
+Middleware is convenient, at the of type safety and implicit control flow:
+- using `context.Context` to store and retrieve values is not type-safe, and relies on implicit temporal coupling
+- implicit control flow: it's hard to know which middleware ended the chain by responding, and the code that runs the middleware can be confusing to to step through with a debugger

-typedmiddleware uses code generation to avoid both of these issues.
+typedmiddleware uses code generation to avoid both of these issues without sacrificing convenience.
 You define a stack of middleware as an interface, and use go generate to generate a runnable stack.
 It will return a result on which you can retrieve values set by the middleware via their individual interfaces - e.g the `User()` method of `UserForRequest`:

 ```go